 Coming out is one of the hardest things to do, and deciding to finally come out of the closet can be one of the biggest decisions of your life.
 Here is a question I got from a reader a few weeks back about how to go about telling your parents you are gay.

 I’ve read a couple of your articles and I really like them.
 I myself use to be pretty homophobic but then I started to get curious after a few failed relationship attempts with females.
-Well a few months ago I met a guy that I guess you can say I fell in love with.
-We have been dating now almost 3 months but I have been hiding from people like my parents.
+Well, a few months ago I met a guy that I guess you can say I fell in love with.
+We have been dating now for almost 3 months but I have been hiding from people like my parents.
 I’ve come out to friends and siblings but I can’t muster up the courage to tell my parents because I still feel sort of ashamed for what I am doing and every time we have sex I can’t fully enjoy it because in the back of my mind I feel like I’m doing something wrong.
 Is there any advice you can give me?
 Thank you!
 You are truly appreciated! ????”

 Thank you so much for the message and thank you for giving my site a read.
 I am glad you found it helpful.